-With that said, people visiting the islands in the Aegean, like Mykonos, Paros or Naxos, should be aware of the meltemi winds.
+With that said, people visiting any Aegean island, such as the Cyclades and Sporades islands, should be aware of the meltemi winds.
 These seasonal winds can make it hard to stay on a sandy beach for long, and it might even be dangerous to swim.

 Yet, as July and August are popular holiday months, the Greek islands are more crowded then.
 The first three weeks of August are by far the busiest, as this is also when many Greeks take their time off work.

-Finally, accommodation prices increase a lot.
+Finally, hotel prices increase a lot.
 Unless you book your rooms way in advance, you might not be left with much choice.

 Should I visit the Greek islands during the peak season?